MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-configmgr.md

 ---
-Description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Endpoint Configuration Manager
+description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Endpoint Configuration Manager
 title: Microsoft Endpoint Configuration Manager ms.date: 1/31/2020 ms.topic: article